ibz0q/lovelace-bg-animation/README.md

 ## 🎀 Tribute to the artists

-Credit to the incredible talented artists who have shared their work on the web.
-This is a list of artists featured in this repo, please support them in anyway you can as without their work this project is made pointless.
+The following artists are artists featured in this repo, shout out to their incredible pieces of work they've shared on the web.
+Please support them in anyway you can as without their work this project is made pointless.
 In order of Gallery items.

 - Matei Copot (6)
+- Ben Matthews (6)
 - Takeshi Kano (1)
 - Akimitsu Hamamuro (1)
 - alphardex (1)